cytopia/pwncat/README.md

 optional arguments:
   -e cmd, --exec cmd    Execute shell command.
 Only for connect or listen mode.
   -C lf, --crlf lf      Specify, 'lf', 'crlf' or 'cr' to always force replacing
                         line endings for input and outout accordingly.
+Specify 'no' to completely remove any line feeds.
 By default it will not replace anything and takes what is entered (usually CRLF on Windows, LF on Linux and some times CR on MacOS).
   -n, --nodns           Do not resolve DNS.
   -u, --udp             Use UDP for the connection instead of TCP.
   -v, --verbose         Be verbose and print info to stderr.
 Use -v, -vv, -vvv